 What other alcohol is good with apple cider?

-Apple cider is one of our favorite autumn cocktail mixers!
+Apple cider is one of our favorite fall cocktail mixers!
 Here are some of our favorite cocktail creations with apple cider: